💡 Download the complete guide to AI-generated synthetic data!

 "In theory, in banking, you could take real account data, scramble it, and then put it into your system with real numbers, so it's not traceable.
 The problem is that obfuscation is nice, and anonymization is nice, but you can always find a way to get the original data back.
 We need to be thorough and cautious as a bank because it is sensitive data.
 Synthetic data is a good way to continue to create value and experiment without having to worry about privacy, particularly because society is moving toward better privacy.
 This is just the beginning, but the direction is clear."

 Modern PETs include AI-generated synthetic data, homomorphic encryption, or federated learning.
 They offer the way out of the data dilemma in banking.
 Data innovators in banking should choose the appropriate PET for the appropriate use case.
 Encryption solutions should be looked at when necessary to unencrypt the original data.
 Anonymized computation, such as federated learning, is a great choice when models can get trained on users' mobile phones.
 AI-generated synthetic data is the most versatile privacy-enhancing technology with just one limitation.
 Synthetic datasets generated by AI models trained on original data cannot be reverted back to the original.
 Synthetic datasets are statistically identical to the original datasets they were modeled on.
 However, there is no 1:1 relationship between the original and the synthetic data points.
 This is the very definition of privacy.
 As a result, AI-generated synthetic data is great for specific use cases—advanced analytics, AI and machine learning training, software testing, and sharing realistic but unencryptable datasets.
 Synthetic data is not a good choice for use cases where the data needs to be reverted back to the original, such as information sharing for anti-money laundering purposes, where perpetrators need to be re-identified.
-In such cases, homomorphic encryption would be a safe bet.
-Let's see a comprehensive overview of the most valuable synthetic data use cases in banking!
+Let's look at a comprehensive overview of the most valuable synthetic data use cases in banking!

 The most valuable synthetic data use cases in banking